cfware/babel-plugin-template-html-minifier/README.md

   html`<!-- <input value="${getValue()}"> -->`;
   ```

+  It is recommended to use [binding-positions] from [eslint-plugin-lit] to catch this
+error.
+This babel transformation can only determine that a template is broken, the
+eslint plugin will tell you which binding is invalid.

 ### `modules`

 A list of module names or import paths where tags are imported from.
 The values in